mpstv/cats/README.md

 # Cats!

-This project developed with Vue 3 in Vite.
+This project developed with Vue 3, Vite and Tailwind.
 Just look at the cats and then add nicest and cutest to favorites!

 ![cats](./cats.png)